 A president’s year of office commences at the Annual General Meeting (held as part of the Annual DA Conference).
-Outgoing presidents chair the AGM and invest the incoming President with the silver-and-enamel ‘President’s Jewel’, given to the Association in 1935 by Lady Radford.
+The outgoing President chairs the AGM and invests the incoming President with the silver-and-enamel ‘President’s Jewel’, given to the Association in 1935 by Lady Radford.
 The new President then gives a talk on a Devon subject of his or her choosing, which is normally published as a keynote address in the forthcoming Transactions.

 The President also conceives and organises the President’s one-day symposium assisted by the Executive Committee.